Kaktushose/jda-commands/wiki/docs/middlewares/typeadapter.md

 ## Writing Own Type Adapters
 As mentioned above, JDA-Commands uses [Proteus](https://github.com/Kaktushose/proteus) under the hood for type adapting.
-The <com.github.kaktushose.jda.commands.dispatching.adapter.TypeAdapter> interface is simply a subtype of Proteus' <proteus -> UniMapper>
+The <io.github.kaktushose.jdac.dispatching.adapter.TypeAdapter> interface is simply a subtype of Proteus' <proteus -> UniMapper>
 The following example only covers the registration part for JDA-Commands.
 Please refer to the [`documentation`](https://kaktushose.github.io/proteus/wiki/) of Proteus for implementation details.